Beautiful Memorabilia sold by the Met October 19 2016

 In addition to pieces of these chandeliers, the Met Opera Shop sells several varieties of original wall sconces in various sizes and dimensions also created for the Met's 1966 opening season at Lincoln Center.
 These too consist of Swarovski crystals by the same designer.

-Tamino Autographs is happy to spotlight the sale of this unique type of opera memorabilia items as part of our own tribute to the Metropolitan Opera's 50th anniversary season at the Lincoln Center for the Performing Arts.
+Tamino Autographs is the exclusive provider of autographs to the Metropolitan Opera Shop, and is happy to spotlight the sale of this unique type of opera memorabilia items as part of our own tribute to the Metropolitan Opera's 50th anniversary season at the Lincoln Center for the Performing Arts.